Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

-The mean curvature of $f$ is a independent of $s$, i.e. $H=H(t)$.
-Requiring $H$ to be constant leads to an ordinary differential equation for $\gamma$.
-Such surfaces were studied in \cite{LM14} and \cite{Lopez14}, too, but for $H>0$ the mean curvature equation appears too complicated for explicit solutions or qualitative discussions involving first integrals.
+is in the fibre $S_0$ and the invariant surface generated by left translation of $\gamma$ along $c$ is parametrised by where $\Phi_s$ is as in \eqref{htranslation}.
+The mean curvature $H$ of $f$ is independent of the parameter $s$, that is, we have $H=H(t)$.
+Requiring $H$ to be constant leads to an ordinary differential equation for the curve $\gamma$.
+Such surfaces were studied in \cite{Lopez14}, too.
+For $H=0$ some initial value problems have explicit solutions or allow for qualitative discussions involving first integrals.
+For $H>0$, however, the mean curvature equation appears too complicated for these approaches.

-We will consider graphical solutions, for which the ODE can be described as follows: \begin{Prop} Let $H\in\R$. \begin{enumerate}[(a)] \item There is a smooth function $F\colon\R^3\to\R$ such that the invariant surface
+We will consider curves $\gamma(t)=(t,h(t),0)$, which are Killing graphs with respect to the Killing field $K_2=\partial_y$ from \eqref{killing}.
+For such graphs the ODE can be described as follows: \begin{Prop} Let $H\in\R$. \begin{enumerate}[(a)] \item There is a smooth function $F\colon\R^3\to\R$ such that the invariant surface